MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase3.md

 ### My app previously integrated the SDK without the build plugin; how can I use the build plugin?

 Older versions of the Intune App SDK didn't include any automated way to perform class and method replacements, and developers needed to perform these replacements manually in source code.
-If your app had previously integrated this way, it's safe to leverage the build plugin (or command line build tool) without any source code modifications.
+If your app had previously integrated this way, it's safe to apply the build plugin (or command line build tool) without any source code modifications.
 Your project must still list the MAM SDK as a dependency.

 ## Next Steps